 1.

 Here the prefix 'up' is incorrectly attached to the conjugated verb 'tidy'.
-For separable verbs, the prefix must stand apart in a main clause.
+With separable verbs, the prefix must be separated in a main clause.

-The order is wrong; the conjugated verb must come directly after the subject with the prefix separate behind it.
+The word order is wrong; the conjugated verb must come directly after the subject, and the prefix must be separate and placed at the end.

 2.

-With separable verbs, the prefix usually stands separate in the main clause, not attached to the verb.
+With separable verbs, the prefix is usually separated in the main clause, not attached to the verb.

-The word order is incorrect; the prefix is not directly behind the verb.
+The word order is incorrect; the prefix should be placed at the end, not immediately after the verb.

 3.

-The position of 'up' is wrong; it must be directly behind the conjugated verb, not after the direct object.
+The position of 'after' (na) is wrong; it must be directly after the conjugated verb, not after the direct object.

-The prefix 'up' is wrongly attached to the verb here.
-For separable verbs, it must be separate in a main clause.
+The prefix 'up' (na) is incorrectly attached to the verb here.
+With separable verbs, it must be separated in a main clause.

 4.

-Here the verb is wrongly conjugated and the prefix is not separate.
-Past participle without auxiliary verb is incorrect.
+The verb is wrongly conjugated and the prefix is not separated.
+A past participle without an auxiliary verb is incorrect here.

-The placement of the adverb 'last year' should not be between the verb and the prefix.
+The placement of the adverb 'last year' does not belong between the verb and the prefix.

 Understanding Separable Verbs (Scheidbare Werkwoorden) in Dutch